siddarthshinde06/fake-news-analysis/README.md

 - Evaluating with a classification report
 - Exporting the vectorizer and model with `joblib`

-To retrain the model, place `true.csv` and `fake.csv` in the project directory and run the notebook.
+To retrain the model, place `true.csv` and `fake.csv` in the project directory and run the notebook. we did not upload the csv file this are available on kaggle

 ## License